aws-cloudformation/rain/README.md

 ### Specifying Parameter and Tag Values via File

-The config flag can be used to programmatically set tags and parameters.
+The `--config` flag can be used to programmatically set tags and parameters.
 The format is similar to the "Template configuration file" for AWS CodePipeline just without the 'StackPolicy' key.
 The file can be in YAML or JSON format.

 JSON: